 The injured victim, or surviving family members of the deceased mariner, can file a claim for recompense against the victim’s employer, insurance companies, or all third parties also at fault for the accident or incident.
 However, to receive compensation, the victim or their legal representative must present four components of proof of negligence including:

 - Every party at fault was legally bound to protect the victim

 - The parties at fault caused the accident through negligence or intention

 - The victim suffered real injury or death

 Hiring an Attorney With Experience Prosecuting Maritime Injury Claims & Lawsuits

 Filing a claim or lawsuit for recompense can be a challenging legal process.
 Hiring a skilled attorney who specializes in maritime injuries is an easy solution to protect your rights to ensure you receive adequate compensation.
 A personal injury law firm can investigate the accident, speak to eyewitnesses and review medical records, reports and documents to substantiate a claim for compensation.

 If you have suffered a maritime injury, or your loved one was killed by an admiralty or maritime injury, you are likely entitled to receive compensation.
-For additional information concerning compensation for your maritime injury, contact Rosenfeld Injury Lawyers at (888) 424-5757.
+For additional information concerning compensation for your maritime injury, contact Rosenfeld Injury Lawyers LLC at (888) 424-5757.
 We offer a no obligation, no cost consultation to review your case.
 Our skilled trial attorneys handle maritime injury cases on contingency and provide you instant legal representation without paying any upfront payments.